chrismbah/PTE-FUTO/README.md

 ## Overview

-PTE-FUTO is an E-Learning platform designed to assists students in Polymer and Textile Engineering Department with
+PTE-FUTO is an E-Learning platform that offers a centralized hub for students providing easy access to course syllabi and structures, downloadable PDFs, files, materials, and textbooks relevant to their studies, A gpa calculator to track and calculate their academic performance and a blog filled with educational content, and updates for students.

 ## Features